anumasif1/bamazon-mysql/README.md

         }
     );

-    //call checkAvailability() to check if required item is in stock and to update it's count if it is. checkAvailability();
+    /call checkAvailability() to check if required item is in stock and to update it's count if it is./ checkAvailability();
 }
 ```